-I will continue working with the members, the DCA, DWR and the State Water Project contractors to identify opportunities to support financial analysis and activities.
+I will continue working with the members, the DCA, DWR and the State Water Project contractors to identify opportunities to support funding, financial analysis and identify additional funding sources, including federal and state grants or contributions.
+This month, the board will see term sheets and a list of documents needed should the DCFA borrow funds.